 Updated December 2017

-- Pray for the seminary (Bible Institute) as we continue training leaders for the local churches in Brazil.
+- Pray for the seminary (ETBL) as we continue training leaders for the local churches in Brazil.

-- Pray for the FWB hospital in Doropo, Côte d’Ivoire, Africa.
-They just recently receive a FWB doctor (Dr. Katiuska) from Cuba.
-Her husband is a pastor and will be working as a missionary there.
-Pray for them as they learn French and adapt to a new culture.
+- Pray for the FWB hospital in Doropo, Côte d’Ivoire, Africa, and for the Cuban physician, Dr. Katiuska.
+Her husband is a pastor and is working as a missionary there.

-- Pray for the church-planting project in Ghana being led by Pastor Thomas Appiah under the supervision of the mission’s committee in Ivory Coast.
+- Pray for the church-planting project in Ghana being led by Ivorian missionary Jonas Gnarkité Kambou, under the supervision of the mission’s committee in Côte d’Ivoire.
 IM partner’s with our African brothers in this project.

 - Pray for pastor Yosvanys, his wife Anita, and their two children, from Cuba, as they revitalize a church in Montevideo, Uruguay.
 The church is already experiencing some growth and they are trying to reach out to the community and help to reduce the violence in the neighborhood.